UW-MLGEO/MLGEO2024_SnowDepth/README.md

 # ESS 469 A Au 24: Machine Learning In Geosciences Final Project
 It should be noted that the basis of this project is forked from a [repo](https://github.com/geo-smart/deep-snow) developed by Quinn Brencher (gbrench@uw.edu) and Eric Gagliano (egagli@uw.edu) that documents some of their incredible contributions to snow research.
 More can be found [below](#deep-snow).

+### Motivation
+Understanding snow depth is crucial in hydrological risk assessment, water resource management, climate change modeling, and more.
+Remote sensing technologies such as light detection and ranging (LiDAR), synthetic aperture radar (SAR), and optical imagery allow for measurements of snow depth, land cover, and topography across a spatial scale unachievable by traditional manual measurements and models.
+Current machine learning models that use remote sensing data to measure snow depth are making great strides, but struggle in terms of accuracy at a large spatial scale.
+The incorporation of spatially-sparse, highly-precise snow depth stations into these models to improve this accuracy is a challenge many snow scientists are facing today.
+We hope to develop methodology that efficiently encodes point and raster data into machine learning architectures, using Quinn and Eric's "deep-snow" data and models (CNNs).

 ### Installation
 Download and install Miniconda Set up Mamba
 ```